Basilidians

 The Basilidians or Basilideans /ˌbæsᵻˈlɪdiənz, ˌbæz-/ were a Gnostic sect founded by Basilides of Alexandria in the 2nd century.
-Basilides claimed to have been taught his doctrines by Glaucus, a disciple of St. Peter, though others stated he was a disciple of the Simonian Menander.
+Basilides claimed to have been taught his doctrines by Glaucias, a disciple of St. Peter, though others stated he was a disciple of the Simonian Menander.

 Basilides enjoined on his followers, like Pythagoras, a silence of five years.
 They kept the anniversary of the day of the baptism of Jesus as a feast day and spent the eve of it in reading.
 Basilides also instructed his followers not to scruple eating things offered to idols.
 The sect had three grades – material, intellectual and spiritual – and possessed two allegorical statues, male and female.
 The sect's doctrines were often similar to those of the Ophites and later Jewish Kabbalah.

 Basilidianism survived until the end of the 4th century as Epiphanius knew of Basilidians living in the Nile Delta.
 It was however almost exclusively limited to Egypt, though according to Sulpicius Severus it seems to have found an entrance into Spain through a certain Mark from Memphis.
 Jerome was of the opinion that Priscillian, the founder of Priscillianism, was influenced by "the heresy of Basilides".